 Is there any dinner entrée name that sounds more appealing than "Meatloaf"?
 Think about it...
 Loaf of meat.
 Mmm, tantalizing...
 I guess it is a perfectly descriptive name.
 Truth in advertising, if you will.
 However, growing up I never really had meatloaf.
 What I was served would be more aptly named "meatbrick".
 It was a largely flavorless, overly dense, hunk of meat, that sent me running from the idea of meatloaf for years.

-My wife, however, loves meatloaf and routinely asks me to make it.
-I developed this brown sugar meatloaf recipe for her, and guess what?
+My family, however, loves meatloaf and routinely asks me to make it.
+I developed this brown sugar meatloaf recipe for them, and guess what?
 I love it too!
 Who knew meatloaf could taste good!
 Well, I guess everyone but me knew that.
 So, I guess I may be the last one to the party, but at least I have a tasty meatloaf recipe to show for it!

 How to Make Brown Sugar Meatloaf

 This recipe is similar to a classic meatloaf (mom's meatloaf), but with an added secret ingredient.
 I add one powdered onion soup mix packet to the meatloaf mixture.
 I got the idea from my father-in-law, who uses it in his burgers.
 It really adds a great depth of flavor to the meatloaf, without being overpowering at all.
-That alone is worth trying this meatloaf recipe.

 The best meatloaf is tender, not a dense brick.
 Adding breadcrumbs and milk helps keep the meatloaf tender while adding moisture, and the egg will bind it all together.
-One cup of breadcrumbs and one cup of milk in this easy recipe makes the meatloaf exceptionally tender.
+One cup of breadcrumbs and one cup of milk in this easy recipe makes it exceptionally tender.
 If you like a firmer meatloaf you can cut back on these amounts slightly.

 At what temperature should I bake Meatloaf?